Why carry an IDP while driving in Bangladesh?

 - Turn left twice, and your destination will be on the right.

+Also known as Sompur Mahabihar, the Paharfur Bihar is considered to be one of the most popular tourist destinations in Bangladesh.
 It is the ruins of the Buddhist Monastery famous for its architectural design.
 The well-known Buddhist Bihar is located at Paharpur village in Naogaon District, Bangladesh.
 Considered as a UNESCO World Heritage Site in 1985, it is believed that monks from all over the world used to come there for higher education.

+The best time to visit Paharpur Bihar is in the months of October to March, when Bangladesh’s climate is clear and a slight possibility of rain.
 You have to go there early in the morning if you like to visit Paharpur Bihar with fewer people.
 An entrance fee of TK200 is needed for you to roam around the ruins.

 - From the Liberation War Museum, an estimated 2-hour drive via the N1 route is needed for you to reach Paharpur Bihar.